cjlin1/simpleNN/README.md

 ```

 3. The parameters of the neural network structure:
- - **wd_pad_added**: The width of the zero-padding around the input image border at each layer.
+ - **wd_pad_added**: the width of the zero-padding around the input image border at each layer.
- - **wd_filter**: The width of the filters for the convolutional operation at each layer.
+ - **wd_filter**: the width of the filters for the convolutional operation at each layer.
- - **strides**: The stride of the filters for the convolutional operation at each layer.
+ - **strides**: the stride of the filters for the convolutional operation at each layer.
- - **wd_subimage_pool**: The width of the filters for the max pooling operation at each layer.
+ - **wd_subimage_pool**: the width of the filters for the max pooling operation at each layer.
 If the pooling operation is not applied for a particular layer, set the corresponding element to 1.
 For example, if we don't apply the pooling operation at layer 2, the array will be [2,1,2].
- - **full_neurons**: The number of neurons at each fully-connected layer.
+ - **full_neurons**: the number of neurons at each fully-connected layer.
 ```
 wd_pad_added = [2,1,1];
 wd_filter = [5,3,3];